 44. 6: Comply or explain Council of governors A.5.9 The council of governors should receive and consider other appropriate information required to enable it to discharge its duties.
-Compli ant.

-45. 6: Comply or explain Board B.1.2 At least half the board, excluding the chairperson, should comprise non- executive directors determined by the board to be independent.
-Compliar nt.
+Com Compliant.
+45. 6: Comply or explain Board B.1.2 At least half the board, excluding the chairperson, should comprise non-executive directors determined by the board to be independent.
+Com ipliant.
 46. 6: Comply or explain Board/council of governors B.1.3 No individual should hold, at the same time, positions of director and governor of any NHS Foundation Trust.

-Complia nt.
-See provision 18 of the Trust's constitutio n.
-47. 6: Comply or explain Nomination committee(s) B.2.1 The nominations committee or committees, with external advice as appropriate, are responsible for the identification and nomination of executive and non-executive directors. ible for the identification and nomination of executive directors and the council and nomination of non-executive directors.
-48. 6: Comply or explain Board/council of governors B.2.2 Directors on the board of directors and governors on the council of governors should meet the 'fit and proper' persons test described in the provider licence.
-Declarati ions are made by all di accordingly with and governors also incorporates a fit and proper persons declaration. each submitting a self-assessment against the categories of person prevented s.
+Compliant.
+See provision 18 of the Trust's constitution.

+Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement 47.
+6: Comply or explain Nomination committee(s) B.2.1 The nominations committee or committees, with external advice as appropriate, are responsible for the identification and nomination of executive and non-executive directors.

+Compliant.
+The board of directors' nomination committee is responsible for the identification and nomination of executive directors and the council of governors' appointments committee is responsible for identification and nomination of non-executive directors.

+48. 6: Comply or explain Board/council of governors B.2.2 Directors on the board of directors and governors on the council of governors should meet the 'fit and proper' persons test described in the provider licence. ----- ------------------------- ---------------------------- ------- --

+Compliant.
+The Trust's declaration of interests pro-forma for directors and governors also incorporates a fit and proper persons declaration.
+Declarations are made by all directors and governors accordingly with each submitting a self-assessment against the categories of person prevented from holding office.
+These declarations are updated on an annual basis.

 49. 6: Comply or explain Nomination committee(s) B.2.3 The nominations committee(s) should regularly review the structure, size and composition of the board and make recommendations for changes where appropriate.
-Complia nt.
-I 50.
-6: Comply or explain Nomination committee(s) B.2.4 The chairperson or an independent non-executive director should chair the nominations committee(s).
-Complia nt.
-1 1
+Con npliant.
+50. 6: Comply or explain Nomination committee(s) B.2.4 The chairperson or an independent non-executive director should chair the nominations committee(s).
+Con npliant.
+51. 6: Comply Nomination committee(s)/ B.2.5 The governors should agree with the nominations committee a clear process for the nomination of a new chairperson and non-executive directors.

-51. 6: Comply or explain Nomination committee(s)/ council of governors B.2.5 The governors should agree with the nominations committee a clear process for the nomination of a new chairperson and non-executive directors. nors' appointments committee is to oversee the appointment processes for the is regard to the council of governors.
+Compliant.
+See 47 above.
+Part of the remit of the council of governors' appointments committee is to oversee the appointment processes for the chair and non-executive directors, making recommendations in this regard to the council of governors.

 52. 6: Comply or explain Nomination committee(s) B.2.6 Where an NHS foundation trust has two nominations committees, the nominations committee responsible for the appointment of non-executive directors should consist of a majority of governors.
-Complia nt.
+Compliant.
 See 47 above.
-53. 6: Comply or explain Council of governors B.2.7 When considering the appointment of non-executive directors, the council of governors should take into account the views of the board and the nominations committee on the qualifications, skills and experience required for each position. should e of skills, knowledge and experience tate that before any appointment is made by the council of governors, it e of the non-executive directors and, in light of this evaluation, prepare a appointment.
-The annual report should describe the process followed by the council of governor in relation to appointments of the chairperson and non-executive directors.
-Complia nt.
-See 51 above.
-55. 6: Comply or explain Nomination committee(s) B.2.9 An independent external adviser should not be a member of or have a vote on the nominations committee(s).
-Compliar
+53. 6: Comply or explain Council of governors B.2.7 When considering the appointment of non-executive directors, the council of governors should take into account the views of the board and the nominations committee on the qualifications, skills and experience required for each position.

+Compliant: The appointments committee's terms of reference state that before any appointment is made by the council of governors, it should evaluate the balance of skills, knowledge and experience of the non-executive directors and, in light of this evaluation, prepare a description of the role and capabilities required for a particular appointment.